-This dish has so many of my favorite flavors: Soy, garlic, ginger, and rich mushrooms.
-It also features one of my favorite casserole techniques: Baked rice.
+This dish has so many of my favorite flavors: soy, garlic, ginger, and rich mushrooms.
+It also features one of my favorite casserole techniques: baked rice.
 Rice can be really wonderful when baked in the oven.
 When done right, like it is here, it is easy and foolproof, and it lets the rice absorb the other flavors in the pot.

 Cooking this is very quick and simple.
 You marinate chunks of chicken (cut very small so they cook fast with the rice) with soy, sesame oil, and a bit of sugar.
 Then you take a small amount of dried smoked sausage and cook it slowly to help it release its fat (and flavor), and use this to cook the mushrooms.
 Add the rice, chicken, and some stock.
 Bring to a boil and put in the oven.
-45 minutes later you have a delicious one-pot meal with rice, chicken, and mushrooms.
+Forty-five minutes later, you have a delicious one-pot meal with rice, chicken, and mushrooms.

 I just could not believe how delicious this was, especially for so little work.
 From pulling the chicken out of the fridge to chop and marinate it, to cooking the mushrooms and baking the casserole itself, I put it on the table in just over an hour.
 It was absolutely packed with flavor: the ginger pops out and the soy livens it up.
 My husband and I were both delighted with it, and we ate it for lunch, happily, for three days straight!
 I cook and develop recipes regularly, so I don’t return to recipes very often.
 But this is one that I am going to make over and over again.

 What makes this recipe so great?

 I love this recipe for so many reasons.
-It’s fast, easy and so good for you!
+It’s fast, easy, and so good for you!
 One of my favorite things to eat at Chinese restaurants is clay-pot rice.
 There are so many gorgeous flavors and they come together perfectly to make one cohesive meal.
 I hope you enjoy this casserole as much as I do.

-• What makes this casserole health(ier)?
+What makes this casserole health(ier)?

 I love this recipe because it is light but still packed with flavor!
 I use chicken breast which is incredibly good for you, mushrooms which are an excellent source of potassium and very low in calories, and rice which is a major plus for all the gluten-free people in my life.

-1/4 cup soy sauce
+- 1/4 cup

-1 1/2 teaspoons sugar
+- 1 1/2 teaspoons

-2 teaspoons toasted sesame oil
+toasted sesame oil

-2 teaspoons cornstarch
+- 2 teaspoons

 scallions, roughly chopped, plus extra to serve

 garlic cloves, minced

 1-inch piece fresh ginger, roughly grated

-2 ounces smoked sausage, such as Chinese lapchang or good Italian salami, cut into 1/4-inch cubes
+smoked sausage, such as Chinese lapchang or good Italian salami, cut into 1/4-inch cubes

-10 ounces fresh shiitake mushrooms, caps thinly sliced
+fresh shitake mushrooms, caps thinly sliced

-1 tablespoon canola or peanut oil
+canola or peanut oil

-1 teaspoon salt
+- 1 teaspoon

-4 cups chicken stock
+- 4 cups

-Place an oven-safe pan, like a 3-quart Dutch oven, over medium high heat on the stove.
+Place an oven-safe pan, like a 3-quart Dutch oven, over medium-high heat on the stove.
 When it is hot, add the sausage and turn the heat down to medium-low.
 Let the sausage slowly release its fat.
 When the bottom of the pot is slick with the sausage fat, add the mushrooms.
-Turn the heat back up to medium high heat and let the mushrooms cook, without stirring them, for 5 minutes.
+Turn the heat back up to medium-high heat and let the mushrooms cook, without stirring them, for 5 minutes.
 Flip them over and cook for another 3 minutes.